 COMPREHENSIVE FINANCIAL PLANNING The process of developing strategies to assist clients in managing their financial affairs to meet life goals.
-The process integrates opportunities and constraints across all six areas of financial planning: Financial Management, Insurance and Risk Management, Investment Planning, Retirement Planning, Tax Planning, Estate Planning (including Legal Aspects).
+The process integrates opportunities and constraints across all six areas of financial planning: Financial planning areas include financial management, investment planning, insurance and risk management, retirement planning, tax planning, estate planning and law for financial planning.

-CONFLICT OF INTEREST Circumstances, relationships or other facts about the Certificant's own financial business, property and/or personal interests that may, as it may appear to a reasonable observer, impair the Certificant's ability to render disinterested advice, recommendations or services.
+CONFLICT OF INTEREST Circumstances, relationships or other facts about the Certificant's own financial business, property and/or personal interests that may, as it may appear to a reasonable observer, adversely affect a Certificant's judgment and/or obligations to a client when providing advice, recommendations or services.

 CONTINGENCY FEE A fee that is contingent, in whole or in part, on the successful outcome or completion of agreed-to advice and or services by the practitioner.